virtual-kubelet/virtual-kubelet/providers/azure/README.md

 aci-helloworld                  1         1         1            0           12m
 ```

+Edit the deployment.

 ```cli
 kubectl edit deploy virtual-kubelet-virtual-kubelet
 ```

 Add the following name and value to the deployment in the enviorment section.
-Use your copied master url.
+Use your copied master URL.

 ```yaml
 --name: MASTER_URI